ResearchComputing/Documentation/docs/petalibrary/data_transfer.md

 ```
 * Specific documentation on using `Rclone` to transfer data from Onedrive to PetaLibrary.
-* Additional documentation on using Globus to tranfer data from Onedrive to PetaLibrary.
+* Additional documentation on using Globus to transfer data from Onedrive to PetaLibrary.

 ```{toctree}
 :maxdepth: 1